andrestelex/fontconversion/README.md

 fontconversion
 ==============

-Convert any font format by command line or contextual menu in Finder.
+Convert any font format or autohint it by command line or contextual menu in Finder.
 Super easy.

 #Requirements for command line